In this section

 |Humanities (History & Geography)

-The Learning Support department offers extra help within lessons and pupils can be withdrawn for individual help.
-The PSHEE (Personal, Social, Health and Economic Education) course followed by all pupils helps to support their work in other areas by increasing awareness of personal, social and physical development.
+The Learning Support department offers extra help within lessons and a small number of pupils can be withdrawn from MFL lessons for individual help with literacy and numeracy.
+The PSHEE (Personal, Social, Health and Economic Education) course followed by all pupils helps to support their work in other areas by increasing awareness of personal, social economic and physical development.

 Pupils continue to study these subjects in Years 8 and 9.
 In years 8 and 9 linguists can begin to study German as an additional modern language

 Years Ten and Eleven